Conrec-Infinity-AB/Selenium-Course/Lecture1/1_start_here.md

 - CSS locators like IDs, CSS selectors, XPath and more
 - Selenium Webdriver API
 - Waiting for elements (implicit, explicit and fluid waits) & error handling
+- How to handle alerts, multiple browsers, tabs and frames
 - Using Python test framworks for validating tests
-- How to handle alerts, multiple browsers and tabs
+- Writing a test framework
 - Setting up and running Selenium Grid for running tests remotely

 ## Tools and programming languages ##